Physical Activity Recommendations

 150 minutes might sound a lot, but you can break it down into smaller chunks during the week and then again during the day.

-You can split the 30 minutes up into 10 or 15 minute sections throughout the day Why not try these great 10 min works outs!
+- You can split the 30 minutes up into 10 or 15 minute sections throughout the day.
+Why not try these great 10 minute workouts!

 Active 10 is a free app that tracks your walking and shows you when to increase your pace to benefit your health.
 The app is designed to quickly and simply help you do more brisk walking in bursts of 10 minutes.
 It tracks all your walking and rewards your progress.